 Secondly, we’ve lost the ability to call capitalist slavery ‘slavery’, for one big reason.
 Just as the legitimation story for a virtuous society makes the society more virtuous, a legitimation story for a vulgar society makes the society even more vicious.
 Capitalism has a legitimation story: liberalism.
 Capitalist slaves are told by liberalism that they are free.
 The fact that they have no time for virtue or deep collectivity isn’t a problem, because virtue and collectivity don’t seem to matter anymore.
 Only money, life, and luxury seem to matter.
 ‘Long live slavery,’ liberalism whispers.

 Liberalism has to make a lot of effort to deal with the divides it creates.
 After all, politics and morality, and individuality and collectivity, are inseparable at heart—they require one another on some level.
 By separating them in thought, liberalism creates chaos in reality by pitting the spheres against each other.
-We alternate between individualist states and groupist states—ones which promote inclusion to exploitation, and ones which promote exclusion, which can be worse than inclusion (often far worse—as exploitation of majorities is sometimes accompanied by hyper-exploitation of minorities, with the side-effect of tearing the working class asunder along imagined majority/minority lines).
+We alternate between individualist states and groupist states—ones which promote a universal mode of exploitation, and ones which promote separate modes of exploitation.
 In an attempt to prevent such contradictions from surfacing, liberalism actively purges politics and morality alike in the name of ‘inclusion’, by making two moves.
 Liberalism:

 - Associates politics with the public sphere and morality with the private sphere; and